danielsobrado/spring-cloud-kafka-microservices/README.md

 From a reactive standpoint, we could combine Spring WebFlux with Cloud Streaming using a Kafka Middleware, and a MongoDB Database with ready-to-use reactive drivers for Spring Boot to store the data.

 Using a Microservices-based design has some disadvantages:

-* Communication between services is difficult to manage and is complicated (temporary unavailability of the service, API contract maintenance, eventual consistency also can be tricky if not handled properly)
+* Communication between services is difficult to manage and is complicated:
+  * Temporary unavailability of the service
+  * API contract maintenance
+  * Eventual consistency
 * It can be quite difficult to debug.
 * Microservices are often highly expensive.
 * The very worst thing you can do is develop a distributed monolith if you don't know how microservices should be built.